Kuttiady: Kuttiady Dam (Peruvannamuzhi Dam)

-Kuttiady Peruvannamuzhi Dam is a dam in a small village in Kerala.
+Kuttiady Peruvannamuzhi Dam is major tourist spot in this area.
 It is approximately 60 km from Kozhikode, and reachable via a two-hour journey.
 It is situated in the north-east direction of Calicut city.
 There are many private bus services to the dam.
 There is an artificial lake in Peruvannamuzhi.
 Visitors can enjoy boating in Peruvannamuzhi artificial lake.
 While riding through the artificial lake, there you can see 'Smaraka Thottam', a garden made in the memory of great leaders of freedom struggle.
 The garden also offers a great enjoyment to you.
 It also gives you happiness, joy and refreshment.

 There is also a crocodile farm and a bird sanctuary situated here at Peruvannamuzhi.
 There are more than twenty crocodiles here in different pools.
 The bird sanctuary also offers you with birds of varieties more than 90 species.
 The Peacocks of Peruvannamuzhi is famous.
 But it is now considered as vulnerable species.

 The Peruvannamuzhi dam belongs to the Kuttiadi irrigation project.
 The water stored here is used for the production of electricity as well as for irrigation.
 This Peruvannamuzhi Dam is used for providing water to three main districts- Kozhikode, Malappuram and Kannur.

 Peruvannamuzhi Dam also serves water for the famous Japan Govt.
 Aided Drinking Water Project.
 Long tunnels runs from here for the purpose of provide drinking water to secluded villages of Kozhikode district.

 There is also an institution running here Indian Institution for Spice Research.
 They were responsible for the production of various varieties of seeds and saplings here.
 Kuttiady Agricultural farm is also located at Peruvannamuzhi.
 The tourists can also visit one of the old churches of Kozhikode district, Fathima Matha Catholic Church.
 The headquarters of Shalom, a popular television channel is also located at Peruvannamuzhi.
 Location of Peruvannamuzhi Dam-The Peruvannamuzhi Dam is 60 km from the Kozhikode city.
 You could reach here by private bus or by taxi.

 The Peruvannamuzhi Dam is also closed on national holidays and Sundays.